October 2019 Coach's Quiz

-We’ve suggested eight rules for complying with fair housing laws banning discrimination based on source of income.
+We’ve given you seven rules to follow to avoid problems during fair housing testing.
 Now let’s look at how the rules might apply in the real world.
 Take the Coach’s Quiz to see what you’ve learned.

 COACH’S ANSWERS & EXPLANATIONS